 “Session” means a set period of play, the duration of which is determined by time at the completion of which a winner and/or place-getters, as applicable, is or are determined either for the tournament or for advancement to a further session;

-“Tournament Director”, in relation to a tournament, means an employee of the casino operator.
-Such an employee shall be present while the tournament is in progress and be responsible for the conduct of the tournament.
+“Tournament Director”, in relation to a tournament, means an employee of the Casino Operator who is designated by the Casino Operator as being responsible for the conduct of the tournament.
+Such an employee shall be present while the tournament is in progress.

 2.0 Application